 To register, access the EUSALP Forum registration form (under Thematic Workshops select: Thematic workshop: Perspectives for the energy transition.
 How to reinforce cooperation and integrated actions for a greener future – IMEAS Final Event) or send an email to the organizers, via firstname.lastname@example.org (registration free of charge).

-The Agenda is available for download at the bottom of the page.
+The slideshow is available for download at the bottom of the page.

 Workshop program – Key notes and moderated discussion